Table of Contents

 II.
 State Revenue Sources

 Spending directives by the legislature are the most important factors in determining the level of state services available to Texans.
+Below are the budget spending categories for FY2023.

 Texas operates under a balanced budget policy.
 The state constitution requires that budgets not exceed the estimated revenue for the budget period.
 The Comptroller must certify that the state will bring in enough money to cover the proposed budget.
 Our fiscal year is September 1 though August 31 for a two-year period (odd year to odd year).